zoebrito/Advanced-Python-Calculator/README.md

 This project is an advanced Python-based calculator application developed as a midterm assignment for a Software Engineering graduate course.
 The calculator integrates various professional software development practices, including clean and maintainable code, design patterns, logging, dynamic configuration via environment variables, data handling with Pandas, and a command-line interface for real-time user interaction.

+## Setup Instructions

+To run the calculator application locally, follow these steps:

+1. Clone the repository to your local machine.
+2. Ensure you have Python 3.x installed.
+3. Install the required dependencies by running `pip install -r requirements.txt`.
+4. Create a `.env` file in the root directory and configure the necessary environment variables (see `.env` for reference).
+5. Run the application by executing `python3 main.py` in your terminal.

+## Usage Examples

+Once the application is running, you can interact with the calculator using the command-line interface.
+Here are some usage examples:

+- To perform addition: `add 5 3`
+- To perform subtraction: `subtract 10 7`
+- To perform multiplication: `multiply 4 6`
+- To perform division: `divide 20 4`
+- To view calculation history: `history`
+- To clear calculation history: `clear`
+- To exit the application: `exit`

 ## Design Patterns

 The project utilizes several design patterns to ensure modular, scalable, and maintainable code.
 These include: